-If you live in an older home, your ductwork might not be compatible with today’s high-efficiency HVAC technology.
+If you live in an older home, your ductwork might not be compatible with modern high-efficiency HVAC technology.
 Ducts and their related components—seams, seals and joists—begin to fail around 15 years.
-They arrive at their maximum life span around 20 to 25 years.
+They arrive at their maximum usefulness around 20 to 25 years.

 Ductwork also expands and contracts throughout the seasons.
-These changes over the years can cause it to separate and leak.
+These changes over the years can cause it to separate and lose air.
 Leaks can drive up your utility bills and lead to poor indoor air quality.
-Compromised ducts can pull in and diffuse pollen, dust and other impurities.
+Compromised ducts can draw in and circulate pollen, dust and other impurities.

 Your attic, crawl space, garage or other uninsulated space could house some of your ductwork.
-Water buildup can occur during the summer, causing rust to eat through the metal.
+Water buildup can occur during periods of high humidity, causing rust to eat through the metal.

 5 Signs You Need to Replace Your Ductwork

-There are several other signs that can indicate ductwork needs to be replaced:
+There are several other hints that can indicate ductwork needs to be replaced:

 1.Your ducts are more than 15 years old.